The Millennium Tapestry

 The Knutsford Millennium Tapestry is the outstanding exhibit of the Heritage Centre, capturing life in Knutsford in the year 2000.
 The 40ft long tapestry contains 6,500,000 stitches across three panels named Tatton, Canute and Toft.
 It is truly an amazing piece of art which features a vast range of buildings and scenes and contains a number of 'easter eggs' - hidden stories and scenes.

-It was initially exhibited in the Knutsford Civic Centre but was then moved to the Knutsford Heritage Centre to a purpose made gallery but disaster struck in 2011 when it was found to have become infested with a carpet beetle.
+It was initially exhibited in the Knutsford Civic Centre but was then moved to the Knutsford Heritage Centre to a purpose-made gallery.
+"Disaster" struck in 2011 when it was found to have become infested with carpet beetles.
 But once again the town rallied round.
-The Knutsford Guardian organised the ‘Stitch in time’ appeal and many local people and businesses helped raise the £20,000 required for professional conservation, total re-framing and re-hanging.
+The Knutsford Guardian organized the ‘Stitch in Time’ appeal and many local people and businesses helped to raise the £20,000 required for professional conservation, total re-framing and re-hanging.